sgfleet’s eStart Zero Emission Vehicle Transition Plan helps you plan and budget for transitioning to a zero emission vehicle (ZEV) fleet.

 ICE – Internal Combustion Engine – ICEs generate mechanical power by burning a liquid fuel (such as petrol, diesel, or biofuels) or a gaseous fuel (such as compressed natural gas).
 They are the most common power source currently used in vehicles.

-ZEV – Zero Emission Vehicle – ZEVs include BEVs, EVs, PEVs or FCEVs as described below.
+ZEV – Zero Emission Vehicle – ZEVs include BEVs, FCEVs and some PEVs.

 PEV – Plug-in Electric Vehicle – PEVs derive all or part of their power from electricity supplied by the electric grid.
 They include BEVs and PHEVs.

-PHEV – Plug-In Hybrid Electric Vehicle – PHEVs use batteries to power an electric motor, plug into the electric grid to charge, and use petrol or alternative fuel to power an ICE or other propulsion source.
+PHEV – Plug-In Hybrid Electric Vehicle – PHEVs use batteries to power an electric motor, plug into the electric grid to charge, and use petrol or other sources of fuel to power an ICE or other propulsion source.

 HEV – Hybrid Electric Vehicle – HEVs combine an ICE or other propulsion source with batteries, regenerative braking, and an electric motor.
 They rely on petrol or other source of fuel and are not plugged in to charge.
 HEV batteries are charged by the ICE or other propulsion source and during regenerative braking.